-Costco always has their products under the Kirkland Signature brand,which are the same high quality at a fraction of the price.
+Costco always has its products under the Kirkland Signature brand, which are the same high quality at a fraction of the price.

 5. Paper Towels

-My sweet mother-in-law don’t see eye to eye on this one.
+My sweet mother-in-law doesn’t see eye to eye on this one.
 And we never will!
 But, paper towels are such a waste of money!!

 Invest in quality kitchen towels and washcloths to pick up all of your spills.

 Each week, you go through 3 rolls of paper towels, which you pick up at a stock up price of $1 per roll.